renecartaya/renecartaya/README.md

 [![image](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/renecartaya)
 [![image](https://img.shields.io/badge/ResearchGate-00CCBB?style=for-the-badge&logo=ResearchGate&logoColor=white)](https://www.researchgate.net/profile/Rene-Cartaya-Lopez-2)

 Hi, I’m René Cartaya.
-I am a Physicist that enjoy of Software & Hardware Development.
-One of my focus is on building automation solutions in different areas of science and business.
+I am a Physicist that enjoys Software & Hardware Development.
+One of my focuses is on building automation solutions in different areas of science and business.

 I am based in Bremen-Germany.
 The content of this page focuses on the projects I work on related to Materials Research, Automation, as well as other off-topic discussions.

-I am enthusiastic, creative, team-player, positive and self-driven personality.
-You can contact me if you have opportunities, any questions, or talk about interesting projects.
+I am an enthusiastic, creative team player and positive and self-driven personality.
+You can contact me if you have opportunities, have questions, or discuss exciting projects.

 Ph.D.
 Candidate, Universität Bremen